VIGHNESH1521/POWER-BI-PROJECTS/README.md

 Here, are an important professional who uses Power BI tool:

-PMO – Project and Portfolio Manager
+- Business and data analyst
-Business & Data Analyst
+- Project and portfolio manager
-Developer & Database Administrator
+- IT team and IT professionals
-IT Team, IT Professional
+- Developers and database administrator
-Consumer for End User Report
+- Data scientist
-Data Scientist
+- Consumer for end-user report